Imakesoftware2/jbmod-spawnmenu/README.md

 These set of scripts will let you make spawnmenus with the source engine save menu.
 It also should work on source games.

-Note: make sure to add cfg/spawnmenu/aliases.cfg to your spawnlist.
+Note: make sure to add "exec spawnmenu/aliases.cfg" (without quotes) to your autoexec.cfg.

 ## File Index
 - make_spawnmenu.py - generates spawnmenu save files from 'json/spawnmenu.json'